 Mediterranean Lifestyle Habits

-The Benefits of the Mediterranean Diet are related to the specific foods from the Mediterranean, and to the lifestyle of the people that live there.
+The Benefits of the Mediterranean Diet are related to the specific foods and the Mediterranean lifestyle of the people that live there.
 It has been studied and found to be one of the healthiest lifestyles you can live.

-People in the Mediterranean are more active, and therefore useless transportation than other areas of the world.
+People in the Mediterranean are more active, and therefore require less transportation than other areas of the world.
 This is in part due to the geography of the area that limits where cars can travel.
 On foot, the terrain is often a challenging workout.

 They also make each meal an event and enjoy it with family and friends.
-Meals in the Mediterranean are not rushed.
+Mediterranean meals are enjoyed.
 Often Mediterranean people take time to relax or even take a nap after the mid-day meal before returning to work for the afternoon.

 People in the Mediterranean work to live rather than live to work.
 For tips on work-life balance, read my post, What Does Fine Living Mean to You.